jonmatthis/Exodusify/README.md

 	- Dated shopping lists of missing tracks
 	- An orphaned-tracks list (tracks not in any playlist)
 	- Playlist coverage stats and unique-missing counts
-	- (Later) device-ready playlists for the Y1
+	- Device-ready `.m3u8` playlists for the Innioasis Y1

 The core logic lives in a Jupyter notebook you can run inside this repo.